descope/descope-firebase-migration/README.md

 This repository includes a Python utility for migrating your Firebase users to Descope.

+This tool will transfer the following infomration:

+- **Users** - all user information, including custom attributes defined in Realtime Database (if applicable)

 ## Setup 💿

 1. Clone the Repo: